jerdog/streamlining-devex-slidev/slides.md

 </v-clicks>

 <!--
-A few Native IDEs came out in the mid-80s, with Turbo Pascal in 1983 and Apple's Macintosh Programmer's Workshop in 1986.
+[click] A few Native IDEs came out in the mid-80s, with Turbo Pascal in 1983 and [click] Apple's Macintosh Programmer's Workshop in 1986.
 -->

 ---